JnBrymn/JnBrymn.github.io/_posts/2018-04-16-better-click-tracking-1.md

 ...then we see that the overall clickthrough rate across all products is 5.3%.

-So here's where the magic happens.
-We know that we can't just promote the items with the highest click count otherwise we would promote the Presto Plunger which has the highest click count merely because it's been shown 20 times more than any other item.
-And we know that we can't just promote the items with the highest clickthrough rate because occasionally you'll get items like the shiny faucet that have superficially high clickthrough rate simply because they've been viewed a few times and one of those times got a click.

-The trick is to identify items whose clickthrough rates are _significantly_ higher than the overall clickthrough rate.
+With the overall clickthrough rate we can now identify items whose clickthrough rates are _significantly_ higher than the overall clickthrough rate.
 And here we mean _significant_ in a _statistical_ sense.
 What we're talking about here is effectively A/B testing the performance of each individual product against the average performance across all the products.

-Let's take a look at what this means in the case of the shiny faucet and the toilet seat.
-The shiny faucet had three views and one click.
-If the _true_ clickthrough rate is 5.3% (the "null hypothesis"), then is seeing a 33.3% clickthrough rate (just one click) significant or not?
+Let's take a look at how we would determing statistical significance in the case of the shiny faucet.
+The shiny faucet has three views and one click.
+If the _true_ clickthrough rate is just the same as the overall clickthrough rate, 5.3%, (the "null hypothesis"), then is seeing a 33.3% clickthrough rate (just one click) significant or not?
 Well if you have 3 views, then there are only 4 possible outcomes: 0 clicks, 1 click, 2 clicks, or 3 clicks.
 And since we know that the associated probabilities follow a [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) with n=3 and p=0.053, then we know that the probabilities for each possible outcome is as follows:

 | outcome | probability of getting _exactly_ this many clicks | probability of getting _at least_ this many clicks |
 |:-------:|:-----------:|:---------------------------------------------------|